 Our Heritage Driving Tours are designed to acquaint visitors and residents with our rich local history and to illustrate our rich natural and cultural heritage that appeared as our Township grew and matured.

 Tours on Your Smartphone

-Tours on your Smartphone: These tours plus our cycling tours are available as a free MyTOURS App for any iOS, Android or Windows Phone device.
+Tours on your Smartphone: These tours plus our cycling tours are available as a free MyTOURS App for any Android, Windows or iOS (pending) Phone device.
 For links to the app see: My Tours or do a search for “Rideau” in your app store.
 Once downloaded to your device the tours can be used offline.